MaceWindu/sourcemap-tools/README.md

 - lack of support for ES6+: [#66](https://github.com/microsoft/sourcemap-toolkit/issues/66)

 ## Source Map Parsing
-The `SourcemapTools.dll` provides an API for parsing a souce map into an object that is easy to work with and an API for serializing source map object back to json string.
+The `SourcemapTools.dll` provides an API for parsing a source map into an object that is easy to work with and an API for serializing source map object back to json string.
 The source map class has a method `GetMappingEntryForGeneratedSourcePosition`, which can be used to find a source map mapping entry that likely corresponds to a piece of generated code.

 ### Usage
 The top level API for source map parsing is the `SourceMapParser.ParseSourceMap` method.
 The input is a `Stream` that can be used to access the contents of the source map.